ioakowuah/Housing-Price-Prediction/README.md

 - Evaluate model performance

 ##  Project Details
+#📊 Dataset

+The dataset includes features such as:

+-Area of the house
+-Number of bedrooms and bathrooms
+-Furnishing status
+-Location factors (e.g., proximity to main road) -Other housing characteristics

 - **Project Title:** House Price Prediction Report
 - **Tool Used:** Python (Google Colab)